 And because prenatal vitamins are part of a pregnancy wellness routine, you may wonder if taking them is the secret to reaping beauty benefits like awesome hair and nail growth.
-But wait, before you run out and buy a bottle, here's something to think about: The Mayo Clinic says if you're not pregnant and planning to get pregnant, high levels of certain nutrients over a long period of time may actually be more harmful than helpful.
+So find out if prenatal vitamins are worth adding to your long hair routine or what products you really should be using to get longer-looking hair.

 Wait — Is That "Baby Glow" Real?